sh224wg/L2/reflektion.md

 I worked on applying clean code as i worked on each function.
 For example in the scrape function in the WebScraper Class I considered the isolation of error handling when using try and catch blocks.
 In the book it states that instead of try catch blocks a seperate error function should be used.
 However, as i placed the try keyword at the start of the function and ending the function with the catch block, ensuring that there is no functionality beyond the block i have isolated the functionality of the function to the error which i felt would be acceptable this time due to the lack of complexity of the function.(78 cc) Thereby focusing on the error handling of the function and improving readiblity and maintainablity while adhering to its primary function.

-Another focus i had was names. clean code names, changed text to paragraph to highlight book and indicate funcitonality
+Another focus i had was names. clean code names, changed text to paragraph to highlight book and indicate funcitonality to make it as clear as possible what each function is doing.

-relfelction 3
+reflection 3

 reflection 4